Tables (pandas

 Rows represent observations

 Accordingly, the data in a given table column is usually of the same type.
 For example, a text column may be used to store product names, and a numeric column may be used for storing product prices.
-Conversely, the data in a given row may comprise mixed types, such as the product name (text) and the price (numeric) of a specific product.
+Conversely, the data in a given row may comprise mixed types, such as the product name (text) and the price (a number) of a specific product.

 In this chapter we introduce methods for working with tables in Python, through a popular third-party package named pandas